AI Landscape for Product Managers

 AI is powerful but not intelligent.
 It recognizes patterns but doesn't understand meaning.
 Your job is to deploy it where pattern recognition adds value—and keep humans in the loop where understanding matters.

-Next: Let's explore the 2025 AI product landscape and which technologies solve which problems. :::
+Next: Let's explore the current AI product landscape and which technologies solve which problems. :::

 Quiz